 7. Pay Off Your Balance Every Month

 One of the worst ways to maximize your credit card rewards is to carry a balance.
-The typical credit card APR is 17%+.
-The interest on any balance you carry over—for even one month—may eat away most the value of any rewards you earn.
+The typical credit card annual percentage rate (APR) is 17% or more.
+The interest on any balance you carry over—for even one month—may eat away most of the value of any rewards you earn.

 If, for example, you carried a $1,000 balance from one month to the next on a card that charges 17% APR and earns 2% rewards, you would:

 - Earn $20 in rewards